nbarthelemy/twitter-bootstrap-rails-cdn/README.md

 Twitter Boostrap CDN support for Rails 3 and 4

+*See below for details on using the new 3.0.0-RC1 version of bootstrap.*

 Serving Bootstrap from a publicly available [CDN](http://en.wikipedia.org/wiki/Content_Delivery_Network) has clear benefits:

 * **Speed**: Users will be able to download Bootstrap from the closest physical location.